 - The Wechsler Individual Achievement Test (WIAT-III) is intended for use with individuals aged 4 to 50 years.

-IQ assessments are commonly used to help understand a variety of mental abilities and attributes, including achievement, intellectual giftedness, intelligence strengths, learning difficulties and aspects of neurological functioning.
-IQ assessment can help improve areas of learning difficulty by guiding educational support plans and future academic decisions.You’ll gain valid and reliable results that represent your unique strengths and weaknesses which can help you reach your potential.
+IQ tests are commonly used to help understand a variety of mental attributes and abilities, including academic achievement, intellectual giftedness, and strengths, learning difficulties and aspects of neurological functioning.
+IQ tests can help improve areas of learning difficulty by providing a framework for educational support plans and helping the individual make future academic decisions.
+An IQ tests provides valid and reliable results regarding your unique strengths and weaknesses.
+This, in turn, can help you reach your full potential.